-During the year ended September 30, 2021, the Company generated \$171.3 million in cash from operating activities, which was primarily related to the Takeda license agreement's \$300.0 million upfront payment, partially offset by the ongoing expenses of the Company's research and development programs and general and administrative expenses.
-Cash used in investing activities was \$141.7 million, which was primarily related to the purchase of investments of \$240.7 million and purchase of property and equipment of \$23.6 million, partially offset by maturities of fixed-income securities of \$122.6 million.
-Cash provided by financing activities of \$11.3 million was due to cash received from stock option exercises.
+During the year ended September 30, 2022, cash flow used by operating activities was \$136.1 million, which was primarily due to the ongoing expenses related to the Company's research and development programs and general and administrative expenses, partially offset by the receipt of the \$120.0 million upfront payment from GSK.
+Cash used in investing activities was \$5.4 million, which was primarily related to the purchase of property and equipment of \$52.8 million, offset by net proceeds from maturities of investments of \$47.4 million.
+Cash provided by financing activities of

+\$65.2 million was primarily related to the formation of the Company's joint venture, Visirna, as well as cash received from stock option exercises.

 On December 20, 2021, the Company completed a purchase of 13 acres of land in the Verona Technology Park in Verona, Wisconsin, which is being developed into an approximately 160,000 square foot drug manufacturing facility and an approximately 140,000 square foot laboratory and office facility which will support the Company's process development and analytical activities.
+The Company is now occupying the laboratory and office facility, but construction of the manufacturing facility is still ongoing.
+As of September 30, 2023, the Company has incurred \$166.2 million and intends to spend an additional \$120.0 million to \$130.0 million to complete the build out of the facilities.

-The Company intends to invest between \$200.0 million and \$260.0 million into the build out of the facilities with cash on hand.
-As part of this acquisition, the Company entered into a development agreement with the City of Verona to construct certain infrastructure improvements within the tax incremental district and expects to be reimbursed up to \$16.0 million by the City of Verona by future tax increment revenue generated from the developed property.
-The total amount of funding that City of Verona is expected to pay under the Tax Incremental Financing program is not guaranteed and will depend on future tax revenues generated from the developed property.
-The Company also expects receive up to \$2.5 million of refundable Wisconsin state income tax credits from the Wisconsin Economic Development Corporation (WEDC) as incentives to invest in the local community and create new jobs.
+As part of this land acquisition, the Company entered into a development agreement with the City of Verona to construct certain infrastructure improvements within the tax increment district and will be reimbursed up to \$16.0 million by the City of Verona by future tax increment revenue generated from the developed property.
+The total amount of funding that City of Verona will pay under the Tax Increment Financing program is not guaranteed and will depend on future tax revenues generated from the developed property.
+The Company also became eligible to receive up to \$2.5 million in refundable Wisconsin state income tax credits from the Wisconsin Economic Development Corporation (WEDC) as incentives for investing in the local community and creating new job opportunities.
+As of September 30, 2023, the Company has collected \$1.5 million of these credits.

 See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" of the Company's Form 10-K for the year ended September 30, 2021 for a discussion of cash flows from the year ended Sep 30, 2020.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of the Company's Form 10-K for the year ended September 30, 2022 for a discussion of cash flows from the year ended September 30, 2021.